 How Long Do You Need to Wear Clear Braces?

-The amount of time you’ll need to wear clear braces depends on how regularly you wear your aligner.
+The time you’ll need to wear clear braces depends on how regularly you wear your aligner.
 It also varies depending on how much straightening your teeth need.

 Individuals with several misaligned teeth will likely go through several clear aligners and require a longer treatment time.
-However, if you’re only correcting one or two teeth, you might only spend a year or so in aligners.
+However, if you’re only correcting one or two teeth, you might only spend 4-6 months or so in aligners.

 Your dentist, orthodontist, or clear aligner provider can help you determine a proper treatment timetable.
 It’s crucial to adhere to their instructions and recommendations to shorten potential treatment times.